ardatan/graphql-mesh/website/docs/handlers/soap.md

 sidebar_label: SOAP
 ---

-This handler allows you to consume SOAP services from a remote endpoint.
+This handler allows you to consume [SOAP](https://www.soapui.org/) `WSDL` files and generate a remote executable schema for those services.

 To get started, install the handler library from NPM: